 Click on each image to view a pdf sample.

 |Sample VAV Box

 * Sequence of Operations - EMC Services does not regurgitate the job specification sequences.
 They are written in a logical order that matches the programming tools.
-Details are added to create a complete sequence of operation.
+Details are added to create a complete sequence of operations.

-* Bill of Material (BOM) - Materials are listed in the BOM including accessories, exact part numbers, sensor ranges and manufacturer.
+* Bill of Material (BOM) - Materials are listed in the BOM, including accessories, exact part numbers, sensor ranges, and manufacturer.

-* Communication Layout - Generally one of the first documents, this drawing gives an overview of the network layout and communication wiring building wide.
+* Communication Layout - Generally one of the first documents, this drawing gives an overview of the network layout and communication wiring building-wide.
 It shows the magnitude and size of a control system by listing every controller on every communication trunk.

 * Floor Plans - Ask any service technician; floor plans help locate equipment after the job is done.
 The floor plans will identify the location for panels, thermostats, and pressure sensors located in ductwork and piping.